Selecting a Site for Livestock and Poultry Operations

 Lagoons minimize the acreage required for the soil/plant filter.
 For example, one acre of soil/plant filter may be sufficient for 10,000 pounds of beef animals if their manure is treated in a lagoon, whereas it may be sufficient for only 2,000 pounds of beef animals if the manure is handled as a slurry or as a solid.
 Avoid being dependent on other landowners for the necessary manure application area (soil/plant filter area).

-- Guide to Animal Feeding Operations (6-page fact sheet).
-Jefferson City, Mo.: Water Pollution Control Program, Missouri Department of Natural Resources, May 1999.
+- Animal Feeding Operation Permits and Regulations in Missouri (PUB2351).
+Jefferson City, Mo.: Water Pollution Control Program, Missouri Department of Natural Resources, 2021.